jgkamat/DoCIF/README.md

 1. Set `GITHUB_REPO` to your repo on github.
 For example, you would turn https://github.com/alda-lang/alda into `alda-lang/alda`.
 2. Set environmental variables for your GH Status token, username, and email via the circleci web interface (secure) or your circle.yml (insecure).
 Then place the NAMES of these env variables in `GH_STATUS_TOKEN_VAR`, `GH_USER_VAR`, and `GH_EMAIL_VAR`.
 3. Add multiple `TEST_COMMANDS` to see them come up as individual status tokens.

+Once this is done, the logs of each test command can be viewed by clicking 'details' on any of these outputs.

 You can debug issues by running the build on circleCi with ssh, and running `bash -x ./path/to/DoCIF/util/maketest.sh --pending` and looking for the output of the curl commands.
 Those curl commands are docif trying to set status tokens.